 How to Order Coffee in Paris

-Paris coffee orders are rather straightforward and much more traditional than what you’ll experience in the United States.
+Paris coffee orders are actually rather straightforward and much more traditional than what you’ll experience in the United States.
 Particularly at cafés – you’re not going to find baristas with loads of syrups or foams or other fancy concoctions.
-They are so traditional that most of the time you may not even be offered a menu.
+Drinking coffee in France is a more traditional affair.
+So much so that most of the time you may not even be offered a menu.

 So as you spend time in Paris, it’s best to know what to order for your coffee so that you’ll ensure you get what you actually were hoping for!
 I’m here to help decipher French coffee culture!

-Below is a handy list that’ll help you when ordering coffee at a café, restaurant or hotel.
+Below is a handy list that’ll help you when ordering coffee at a café, restaurant, coffee shop or hotel.

 Filtered coffee – often just one cup.
 The French do not tend to do black coffee refills as we do in the States.
 So named as the French really love their coffees with milk so they largely don’t do black coffee.